rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   particulars omitted in the induction may contravene the universal;
 >   while if they are to review all, they will be toiling at the impossible,
 >   since the particulars are infinite and indefinite. [^SextusEmpiricus]

+Leibniz:

+>   The senses, although they are necessary for all our actual knowledge,
+>   are not sufficient to give us the whole of it, since the senses never
+>   give anything but instances, that is to say particular or individual
+>   truths.
+Now all the instances which confirm a general truth, however
+>   numerous they may be, are not sufficient to establish the universal
+>   necessity of this same truth, for it does not follow that what happened
+>   before will happen in the same way again...
+And any one who believed
+>   that [day must follow night] is a necessary and eternal truth which
+>   will last for ever, would likewise be wrong, since we must hold that
+>   the earth and even the sun do not exist of necessity, and that there
+>   may perhaps come a time when that beautiful star and its whole system
+>   will exist no longer, at least in its present form.
+>   From which it appears that necessary truths, such as we find in pure
+>   mathematics, and particularly in arithmetic and geometry, must have
+>   principles whose proof does not depend on instances, nor consequently
+>   on the testimony of the senses, although without the senses it would
+>   never have occurred to us to think of them. [^Leibniz1996pX]

 Hume: